clairey-zx81/json-model/README.md

 JSON Model is a compact and intuitive JSON syntax to describe JSON data structures.

-This reference implementation allows to generate code in Python, C, JavaScript, PL/pgSQL, Perl and Java to check a JSON value matches agains a JSON model, and to export models to JSON Schema or Pydantic.
+This reference implementation allows to generate code in Python, C, JavaScript, PL/pgSQL, Perl and Java for checking a JSON value against a JSON model, and to export models to JSON Schema or Pydantic.

 It is dedicated to the _Public Domain_.